Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 The proposed NWC model is with $0.35$ million parameters, a half of which is for the decoder.
 Hence, in $32$ kbps with two NWC modules for residual coding, the model size totals 0.7M parameters, with the decoder size of $0.35$M. Even though our decoder is still not as compact as those in traditional codecs, it is $100\times$ smaller than a WaveNet decoder.

-Aside from the model size, we investigate the codec's delay and the processing time.
+Aside from the model size, we investigate the codec's delay and the execution induced latency.
 The codec will have algorithmic delay if it relies on future samples to predict the current sample.
 The processing time during the encoding and decoding processes also adds up to the runtime overhead.